tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 * Add a value like '2.13' and '2.18' and click Submit.
 * You will see the formatted RA and Dec values in the table below the input form.

-To build the application for its production deployment
+To build the application for its production deployment.
+This will create a `dist` folder with all the necessary class files to run the application, which can be copied to the production web server.

 ```bash
 $:sample-frontend> npm run build